 Of course, the most important thing should be Jesus.
 But, when I met Dave, the quality of his relationship with Jesus (as well as my own) wouldn’t have been winning either one of us any crowns in heaven.
 We’ve both changed dramatically, and his relationship with the Lord is strong, steady, and well…quiet.
 So I worry that if I told you that the ONLY thing that matters is to “make sure Jesus is at the center of your relationship” you might start to figure that he’s got to have some worship songs he can sing to you on the guitar, or he needs to exposit some scripture, or for goodness sake, at least move people to tears with the passion of his public prayers.
-And sometimes in the quest for that spiritual leader, you might miss the qualities that Christ put in your man that aren’t quite so visible.
+And sometimes in the quest for that spiritual leader, you might overlook the qualities that Christ put in your man that aren’t quite so visible.
 Like these:

 #10: He should be teachable.
 You should observe him being OK at taking correction.